Chris Warren-Dickins - Author and Therapist

 So in the face of a threat, a sense of forward action will help, and that can be replicated through the use of the lateral eye movements in EMDR - the brain thinks you are moving forward, and this suppresses the fear/alarm system of the amygdala, and it also rewards you through the production of dopamine.

 I hope you found this as interesting as I did!
 If you have any questions, get in touch.
-As promised, here is a link to just one of Dr Andrew Huberman's many interesting videos explaining about EMDR and the brain.

 Chris Warren-Dickins LLB MA LPC